Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Introduction

-Critically, our model-based frameworks naturally generalize to the more challenging settings like task-agnostic and reward-free settings.
-In particular, we establish the $\tilde{O}(H^2\log(K)/d_m\epsilon^2)$ (Theorem~\ref{thm:offline_ta}) and $\tilde{O}(H^2S/d_m\epsilon^2)$ (Theorem~\ref{thm:offline_rf}) complexity for \emph{offline task-agnostic learning} and \emph{offline reward-free learning} respectively.
+\textbf{Generalize to the new offline settings.} Critically, our model-based frameworks naturally generalize to the more challenging settings like task-agnostic and reward-free settings.
+In particular, we establish the $\tilde{O}(H^2\log(K)/d_m\epsilon^2)$ (Theorem~\ref{thm:offline_ta}) and $\tilde{O}(H^2S/d_m\epsilon^2)$ (Theorem~\ref{thm:offline_rf}) complexities for \emph{offline task-agnostic learning} and \emph{offline reward-free learning}.
 Both results are new and optimal.